supunlakmal/hooks/docs/usePersistentCounter.md

 The hook returns an object with the following properties:

 - **`count`**: `number`
-  - The current value of the persistent counter.
+  - The current value of the persistent counter, read from local storage on mount and updated on change.
 - **`increment`**: `() => void`
   - A function to increase the counter by the defined `step`, respecting the `max` limit.
+Updates the value in state and local storage.
 - **`decrement`**: `() => void`
   - A function to decrease the counter by the defined `step`, respecting the `min` limit.
+Updates the value in state and local storage.
 - **`set`**: `(newCount: number) => void`
   - A function to set the counter to a specific `newCount`, clamped between `min` and `max` if they are defined.
+Updates the value in state and local storage.
 - **`reset`**: `() => void`
-  - A function to reset the counter back to the `initialValue` provided when the hook was initialized.
+  - A function to reset the counter back to the `initialValue`.
+Updates the value in state and local storage.
+  - **`step`**: `number`
+  - The current step value used for incrementing/decrementing.

-## Notes
+## How it Works

-- This hook relies internally on `useLocalStorage` to handle the persistence.
-- The counter state will be preserved even if the user closes the browser tab/window and reopens it, as long as the `localStorage` data isn't cleared.
+`usePersistentCounter` internally uses the `useLocalStorage` hook to manage the storage and retrieval of the counter value.
+It reads the initial value from local storage (falling back to `initialValue` if the key is not found), and updates the local storage value whenever the counter state changes via the provided `increment`, `decrement`, `set`, or `reset` functions.
+It implements the optional `min`, `max`, and `step` logic around the state updates before saving to storage.